JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_path_1acea44ed500a54b2bb93e16b86e81afa8.md

 reverse_iterator rbegin()
 ```

-Gets one reverse iterator pointing to the last name node of the path.
+Gets one reverse iterator to the last name node of the path.

 ## Return value
-Returns one reverse iterator pointing to the last name node of the path.
+Returns one reverse iterator to the last name node of the path.